-In the N$_{\rm{mF}}$ phase, the morphology of the hybrid material, as observed by polarising optical microscopy (POM), primarily depends on the constraints such as the layer thickness and the surface treatment (Fig.~\ref{fig:textures2}a-e, Supplementary Figs.~\ref{fig:SIp1} and \ref{fig:SIp2}).
-Cells with rubbed polyimide treatment and surfactant cetyltrimethylammonium bromide surface layers were used for planar (P-cells) and vertical (V-cells) alignments, respectively.
-In the case of V-cells, irregular textures strongly depend on the filling conditions.
-Diverse morphologies were found in different regions across the same cell, as described in Supplementary Note 1 and Figs.~\ref{fig:SIp1} and \ref{fig:SIp2}.
-Interestingly, in some areas, a response to the magnetic field was observed in small uniform patches.
-In thick ($d>\qty{10}{\micro\meter}$) cells, optical textures were birefringent and exhibited a disordered, grainy morphology responsive to electric and magnetic fields (Fig.~\ref{fig:textures2}a, Supplementary Note 2, Fig.~\ref{fig:SItextures}).
-Close inspection of the POM textures revealed a delicate pattern of \emph{Schlieren} lines, indicating that the structure of this phase consists of a complex network of entangled topological line defects (disclinations) in the LC matrix.
-This morphology was observed in thick layers of all studied suspensions irrespective of the anchoring conditions and the mNP concentration.
+Optical polarising microscopy (POM, Fig.~\ref{fig:textures2}a) provides a tool to explore the molecular order and alignment on micro- and macroscopic scales (Supplementary Note 3 and Figs.~\ref{fig:SItextures},~\ref{fig:SItextures2}).
+In the N$_{\rm{F}}$ phase, the morphology of the hybrid material, as revealed by POM, primarily depends on the cell thickness and the surface treatment (Figs.~\ref{fig:textures2}a-c, \ref{fig:thincells}a,b, Supplementary Note 4 and Figs.~\ref{fig:SIp1} and \ref{fig:SIp2}).
+Cells with rubbed polyimide treatment and surfactant cetyltrimethylammonium bromide surface layers were used for planar (P-cells) and vertical (V-cells) alignments in the nematic, respectively.

+In both cell types, irregular textures strongly depend on the filling conditions.
+Diverse morphologies were found in different regions across the same cell, as described in Supplementary Note 4 and Figs.~\ref{fig:SIp1} and \ref{fig:SIp2}.
+Interestingly, in some areas of V-cells, a response to the magnetic field was observed in small uniform patches (Supplementary Fig.~\ref{fig:SIp1}d, e).

+In thick ($d\geq\qty{5}{\micro\meter}$) cells, the most common birefringent optical textures exhibited a disordered, grainy morphology responsive to electric and magnetic fields (Fig.~\ref{fig:textures2}b, Supplementary Fig.~\ref{fig:SItextures}, Supplementary Movie 1, 2).
+Close inspection of the POM textures revealed a dissordered grainy texture, indicating that the structure of this phase consists of a complex network of entangled lines (Fig.~\ref{fig:textures3}a).
+Although the precise structure of these lines remains unresolved at this stage, they are commonly interpreted as topological line defects (disclinations) or inversion walls, characteristic of nematic and ferroelectric nematic phases.
+A clearer picture of the lines is obtained in thin cells, where the single lines can be well resolved.
+This morphology was observed in thick layers of all studied suspensions, irrespective of the anchoring conditions.